yanqianglilab/yanqiang-li-lab/news/index.md

 We are pleased to welcome new graduate students to the Epigenetics & Computational RNA Biology Lab!

 **Sep 2025**
-Dr. Hang Qin has joined the lab as a research fellow – warm welcome!
+Dr. Hang Qin has joined the lab as an assistant professor – warm welcome!

 ---